What Gutenberg Changed in WordPress 5.0

 Block Alignment and Theme Compatibility

 Many blocks support alignment options for Wide Width and Full Width content.
 These options appear in the block toolbar and allow selected blocks to extend beyond the normal content column.
-Wide width expands the block slightly beyond the column without reaching the edges of the screen.
+Wide width expands the block slightly beyond the standard content area without reaching the screen edges.
 Full width stretches the block to fill the entire viewport.

 Block Templates and Pre-Defined Structures